How to Pick the Best Keywords for Your Website

 The Importance of Keyword Research

-Have you ever spent time poring over Google Adwords, examing all the phrases and terms people use to search for things online?
+Have you ever spent time poring over Google Ads, examing all the phrases and terms people use to search for things online?
 That’s what keyword research is—well, at least a portion of what keyword research all entails.

 And, truth be told, their marketing strategy on a much larger level.